1) How to Attract Great Programmers

 Seriously folks if your work environment is from a Dilbert cartoon don't expect to hire Great Programmers, or at least don't show them around your offices until they have been hired.
-By the way throwing a few comfy sofa style chairs in a meeting room or two does not override the mind numbing effects of cubicle hell, given that programmers spend 90% of their day at their desk, and are not coding if that's not where they are.
+By the way throwing a few comfy sofa style chairs in a meeting room or two does not override the mind numbing effects of cubicle hell.
+Given that programmers spend 90% of their day at their desk, and are not coding if that's not where they are, make their workspace a productive and conducive one.
 If your idea of new technology is to embrace the web and move away from Desktop apps forget it.
 If your soda machine isn't free and stocked with Red Bull you don't deserve to hire the best.
 Can your CTO read code and talk architecture?
-If not then he's not an attractive coach to the very best your trying to attract.
-Bill Gates could more than hold his own up until the day he left Microsoft, and if you have ever been to a Programming conference you have to realize people like Bill Gates and Joel Spolsky are the equivalent of Rock Stars to programmers.
+If not then he's not an attractive coach and mentor to the very best your trying to attract.
+Bill Gates could more than hold his own right up until the day he left Microsoft, and if you have ever been to a Programming conference you have to realize people like Bill Gates, Scott Guthrie and Joel Spolsky are the equivalent of Rock Stars to programmers.

 2) Equip them with whatever they want